-Multi-ply Tongue and Groove Engineered hardwood floors may be installed over wood sub-floors (with the exception of Luan, Parquet or Masonite) using staples or cleats.
-When installing engineered wood planks it is necessary to use the proper type of flooring stapler made for, or properly adjusted to, the thickness of the engineered wood flooring that is being installed.
+Tongue and groove engineered hardwood floors may be installed over wood subfloors with the exception of parquet or Masonite.
+When installing engineered wood planks, it is necessary to use the proper type of flooring stapler made for or properly adjusted to the thickness of the engineered wood flooring to be installed.

-Note: In addition to the ground cover in the crawlspace, a 15lb felt or rosin paper must be installed over the sub-floor prior to the installation of the engineered wood flooring in order to reduce squeaks and noises created by the opposing floors.
+NOTE: In order to reduce squeaks and noises created by the opposing floors, in addition to the ground cover in the crawlspace, a 15 lb. felt or rosin paper, or equivalent underlayment must be installed over the subfloor prior to the installation of the engineered wood flooring.